-The credit risk for cash and cash equivalents is considered negligible since the counterparties are reputable banks with high quality external credit ratings.
-Included in the cash and cash equivalents are cash in banks and short-term placements which are insured by the Philippine Deposit Insurance Corporation up to a maximum coverage of P0.5 million for every depositor per banking institution.
+The credit risk for Cash and Cash Equivalents is considered negligible, since the counterparties are reputable banks with high quality external credit ratings.
+Included in the Cash and Cash Equivalents are cash in banks and short-term placements which are insured by the Philippine Deposit Insurance Corporation up to a maximum coverage of P0.5 million for every depositor per banking institution.

-(b) Trade Receivables and Contract Assets
+(b) Trade and Other Receivables and Contract Assets

-Trade and other receivables (excluding Advances to suppliers and contractors and Advances to condominium associations) and contract assets are subject to credit risk exposure.
-The Company, however, does not identify specific concentrations of credit risk with regard to trade receivables, as the amounts recognized resemble a large number of receivables from various customers.
-In addition, certain accounts receivable from trade customers are covered by post-dated checks.
-The Company also retains the titles to the property until such time that the trade receivables are fully collected.
+Trade and other receivables (excluding Advances to suppliers and contractors and advances to condominium associations) and contract assets are subject to credit risk exposure.
+The Group, however, does not identify specific concentrations of credit risk with regard to Trade Receivables and Contract Assets, as the amounts recognized resemble a large number of receivables from various customers.
+The Group also retains the titles to the property until such time that the trade receivables are fully collected.
 Repossessed properties are offered for sale to other customers.

 Credit risk of receivables from sale of real estate properties is managed primarily through credit reviews and analyses of receivables on a regular basis.
-The Company undertakes credit review procedures for all installment payment terms.
-Exposure to doubtful accounts is not substantial as title to real estate properties are not transferred to the buyers until full payment of the amortization has been made and the requirement for remedial procedures is negligible considering the Company's buyers' profile.
+The Group undertakes credit review procedures for all installment payment terms.
+Customer payments are facilitated through the use of post-dated checks.
+Exposure to doubtful accounts is not substantial as title to real estate properties are not transferred to the buyers until full payment of the amortization has been made and the requirement for remedial procedures is negligible considering the Group's buyers' profile.

-The Company has used the simplified approach in measuring ECL for trade receivables and has calculated ECL based on lifetime ECL.
-Therefore, the Company does not track changes in credit risk, but instead recognizes a loss allowance based on lifetime ECL at each reporting date.

-The Company considers trade receivables in default when contractual payments are 90 days past due, except for certain circumstances when the reason for being past due is due to reconciliation with customers of payment records which are administrative in nature which may extend the definition of default to 90 days and beyond.
-Furthermore, in certain cases, the Company may also consider a financial asset to be in default when internal or external information indicates that the Company is unlikely to receive the outstanding contractual amounts in full before taking into account any credit enhancements held by the Company.
+The Group has used the simplified approach in measuring ECL and has calculated ECL based on lifetime ECL.
+Therefore, the Group does not track changes in credit risk, but instead recognizes a loss allowance based on lifetime ECL at each reporting date.
+An impairment analysis is performed at each reporting date using a provision matrix to measure ECL.
+The provision rate is based on days past due of all customers as they have similar loss patterns.
+The credit enhancements such as advance payment and value of the real estate for sale are considered in the calculation of impairment as recoveries.
+The Group considers trade receivables in default when contractual payments are 90 days past due, except for certain circumstances when the reason for being past due is due to reconciliation with customers of payment records which are administrative in nature which may extend the definition of default to 90 days and beyond.
+Furthermore, in certain cases, the Group may also consider a financial asset to be in default when internal or external information indicates that the Group is unlikely to receive the outstanding contractual amounts in full before taking into account any credit enhancements held by the Group.

-The management determined that there is no required ECL to be recognized since the real estate sold is collateralized to the related receivable arising from the real estate sale.
+The management determined that there is no required ECL to be recognized since the real estate sold is collateralized to the related receivable arising from sale.
 Therefore, expected loss given default is nil as the recoverable amount from subsequent resale of the real estate is sufficient.